Agenda item 1.12

 For all Methods, Resolution 237 (WRC-15) should be suppressed.

 Evolving ITS are being deployed to assist safe driving and to support transportation system efficiency and environmental sustainability.
-It is recognized that the frequency bands within existing mobile service allocations being used by evolving ITS may also be utilized by other applications and services.
+Other applications and services also use the frequency bands within existing mobile service allocations which evolving ITS uses.

-Since 1995, research and development activities have been conducted in infocommunication systems as core technologies of ITS.
-ITS, including legacy ITS, systems have been deployed in some countries.
-Evolving ITS, including vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), vehicle-to-network (V2N) and vehicle-to-pedestrian (V2P) communications have been deployed in some countries to assist with safer driving.
+Since 1995, Industry has conducted research and development activities in infocommunication systems as core technologies of ITS.
+IN ordewr to assist with safer driving, some countries are already deploying ITS, including legacy ITS.
+These ITS include vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), vehicle-to-network (V2N) and vehicle-to-pedestrian (V2P) communications.
 Communicating with moving vehicles is one of the typical use cases for radiocommunications, and a variety of ITS applications rely on radiocommunication technologies including the next generation of ITS applications.

-Evolving ITS also become important in helping to reduce road traffic problems such as congestion and accidents.
-To address road safety and efficiency-related matters, the ITS with vehicle-to-everything communication (e.g. WAVE, ETSI ITS-G5, LTE based V2X, ITS Connect) are studied in ITU-R.
+Evolving ITS is becoming important in helping to reduce road traffic problems such as congestion and accidents.
+To address road safety and efficiency-related matters, the ITU-R has studied ITS with vehicle-to-everything communication (e.g. WAVE, ETSI ITS-G5, LTE based V2X, ITS Connect).